dnyanesh199/dnyanesh199/README.md

 <a href=#><img src="contributions.svg"></a>

 <p align="center">
-  People don't care about what you say, they care about what you build<br>
+  People don't care about what you say, they care about what you build...
+So let's focus on Building<br>

 </p>